When to Hire a Personal Injury Lawyer

 A few signs you could need a personal injury lawyer are:

 - Multiple negligent parties.
 A lawsuit could take longer and become more complicated if more than one party contributed to the accident.
-Many attorneys have experience with cases of multiple defendants.
+We have experience negotiating among multiple parties in these cases.

 - The insurance company applies pressure.
-Insurance adjusters tend to pressure and intimidate claimants into accepting a low settlement offer.
-Several try to convince people to give recorded statements.
-Insurers have other tactics, and a lawyer can shield you from them.
+Insurance adjusters may try to pressure and intimidate claimants into accepting a low settlement offer.
+An insurer may try to convince you to give recorded statements or conduct surveillance on you.
+Insurers use these and other tactics to minimize the amount they will need to pay on a claim, and a lawyer can shield you from them.

 - Severe injuries.
-A personal injury accident can leave a person with severe bodily harm.
-In a few cases, the victim suffers from a permanent injury.
+A personal injury accident can leave a person with severe bodily harm or permanent injuries.
 As a result, the claim usually involves future expected costs and non-economic damages.
-Attorneys can help ensure you receive the maximum value of your case.
+Attorneys can help ensure you receive the maximum value of your case and that your future needs are taken care of.

-If you are unsure if you need a personal injury lawyer, go ahead and schedule a consultation.
-You can learn valuable information about your claim.
+If you are unsure if you need a personal injury lawyer, go ahead and schedule a free consultation with Gruel Mills.
+You can learn valuable information about your claim with no obligation.

 Reasons to Have an Attorney by Your Side